Skip to main content

 The following are the Program Goals and associated Student Learning Outcomes for the CFT Program.
 These Program Goals and Student Learning Outcomes are based on professional marriage and family therapy principles, COAMFTE Core Competencies, the AAMFT code of ethics, the domains included in the AMFTRB National Exam, and state licensure regulations.
 Each Student Learning Outcome is linked to one of the Program Goals.

-• Program Goal 1: To educate and train culturally informed and culturally competent couple and family therapists.
+• Program Goal 1: To educate and train couple and family therapists that are socio-culturally informed and attuned to responsibly serve diverse communities.

-• SLO 1A – Students will have a strong knowledge of the impact of social location (e.g., race, culture, ethnicity, sexuality, gender identity, religion, social class, ability, etc.) on individual and family functioning.
+• SLO 1A – Students will have a strong knowledge of the impact of socio-cultural location (e.g., race, culture, ethnicity, sexuality, gender identity, religion, social class, ability, etc) and intersecting identities on individual and relational functioning.

-• SLO 1C – Students will understand how the therapist’s social location will impact the course of therapy.
+• SLO 1B – Students will understand how their socio-cultural location and intersecting identities can impact the practice of the profession.

-• Program Goal 2: To educate and train ethical couple and family therapists.
+• Program Goal 2: To educate and train ethical couple and family therapists that are committed to ethical practice through ethical codes of the MFT profession and pertinent regulatory bodies.

-• SLO 2A – Students will be knowledgeable of professional codes of ethics, state laws, and models of ethical decision-making, regarding the practice of couple and family therapy.
+• SLO 2A – Students will be knowledgeable of professional codes of ethics, federal and state laws, and models of ethical decision-making, regarding the practice of couple and family therapy.

-• SLO 2B – Students will demonstrate ethical decision-making and case management in clinical practice.
+• SLO 2B – Students will demonstrate ethical decision-making and adherence to the codes of the MFT profession and pertinent regulatory bodies in professional practice.

-• Program Goal 3: To educate and train couple and family therapists who utilize a systemic/relational approach in the process of therapy.
+• Program Goal 3: To educate and train qualified couple and family therapists to apply a systemic/relational and ecological approach in their professional practice.

 • SLO 3C – Students will be able to utilize knowledge about normative and non- normative child, adolescent, adult, and family functioning to assess and treat presenting problems.

-• SLO 3D - Students will utilize standardized tests and structured clinical interviews to apply formal diagnostic criteria (e.g., DSM-5-TR in assessing and treating problems in individual family members’ functioning.
+• SLO 3E - Students will utilize standardized tests and structured clinical interviews to apply formal diagnostic criteria (e.g. DSM-5TR) in assessing and treating problems in individual family members’ functioning.

-• Program Goal 4: To train and educate couple and family therapists who understand and utilize public health and social science research findings regarding physical health, mental health, and family functioning in clinical practice.
+• Program Goal 4: To train and educate couple and family therapists to understand and utilize research findings for professional practice.

-• Program Goal 5: To train and educate couple and family therapists who are knowledgeable of the CFT profession.
+• Program Goal 5: To train and educate couple and family therapists on the CFT profession.